Bernarr Macfadden: Death and legacy

-Macfadden died in 1955 after refusing medical treatment for a digestive disorder.
+Macfadden died aged 87 in 1955 after refusing medical treatment for a digestive disorder.
 He is interred in Woodlawn Cemetery in The Bronx, New York City.
 Upon his death, Edward Longstreet Bodin became the president of the Bernarr Macfadden Foundation.

 Critical reception

 Macfadden has drawn criticism for suggesting in his books that readers not consult any professional physician.
 Macfadden supported unorthodox ideas that are widely derided as quackery, such as grape therapy supposedly healing cancer.

 Morris Fishbein wrote that "In his campaign, Bernarr Macfadden aligned himself with the border-line cultists that oppose scientific medicine and devote themselves to the promotion of some single conception of disease causation, prevention, and treatment."

 Some of Macfadden's publications also drew criticism for their erotic and sexual content.
 He was targeted by the Society for the Suppression of Vice for producing "pornographic" posters to promote one of his Physical Culture Exhibitions.

 Macfadden's legacy after his death has largely been tarnished by details of his private life.
-James Whorton, PhD, notes that the glamorous and eccentric character of Macfadden's life has led to a predilection for "the amusing tale or shocking incident" in describing it.
+In a 1991 article in Bulletin of the History of Medicine, author James Whorton notes that the glamorous and eccentric character of Macfadden's life has led to a predilection for "the amusing tale or shocking incident" in describing it.
 Whorton argued that this distracts from Macfadden's real beliefs and significance, causing research to be directed "to the outer person, to actions rather than motives."

 Partial bibliography

-Macfadden wrote over 100 books.
+Macfadden authored or co-authored over 100 books.
 This is a partial list of titles: